openalgotrade/openalgotrade/README.md

 # openalgotrade
 Basic automated trading algorithms to get you started in the world of algorithmic trading.

-## C++ portions of this code are built on top of the project started by Jan Boonen.
+## IB/C++ portions of this code are built on top of the project started by Jan Boonen.
 [Here it is](https://github.com/JanBoonen/TwsApiCpp).

 ### Usage
 - Be on a Linux computer